What Enables Some Firms to Successfully Cross-Sell?

 Client: Sure, that’d be great, thanks.

-Lawyer: I’m going to bring along Tiffany, a litigator I’d like to introduce you to.
+Lawyer: I’m going to bring along Brittany, a litigator I’d like to introduce you to.

-Client [realizes he’s just been tricked into agreeing to sit through a 90-minute sales pitch]: Ugh.
+Client [realizes he’s just been tricked into a 90-minute food-based sales pitch]: Ugh.
 OK, fine.

 That doesn’t work.
-It’s not enough to simply share a logo with Tiffany.
+It’s not enough to simply share a logo with Brittany.

-(1) The client hadn’t expressed a need for another litigator, and
+(1) The client hadn’t expressed a clear and specific need for another litigator, and

-(2) The lawyer hadn’t established why Tiffany is a much better option than the skilled litigators the client already uses.
+(2) The lawyer hadn’t established why Brittany is a better option for the client than the skilled litigators they are invariably already using.

-Yes, many global companies have been streamlining their administration by seeking one-stop shopping at fewer law firms, making successful cross-selling more likely.
+In the past decade, many global companies have been streamlining their administration and procurement with one-stop shopping at fewer law firms, making successful cross-selling more likely.
 But those firms must still compete for this work against the other international law firms where the internal barriers might be lower.

 Obviously, there’s much more to this complex topic.
 But this is a start.

 Does this make sense?
 Let me know what you think.